Stress ball

 Despite the name, many stress balls are not spherical.
 Some are molded in amusing shapes, and pad- or transfer-printed with corporate logos.
 They may be presented to employees and clients of companies as promotional gifts.
-Because of the many non-spherical shapes now available, stress balls are generically known as stress relievers.
+Because of the many non-spherical shapes now available, stress balls are generically known as stress toys or stress relievers.

 Types

-There are several different types of stress balls that originate from many different countries.
-The most common type of stress ball in America is the "bean bag" type, commonly known as a "Hacky Sack".
+There are several types of stress balls that originate from many countries.
+The most common type of stress ball in America is the "bean bag" type, commonly known as a "Hacky Sack."
 In Australia, most common are the foam type, which prevents stress through resistance from squeezing the ball.
 Chinese-form balls are known as the Baoding ball; unlike others, these are not squeezable as they are solid and come in pairs, allowing users to roll them together to make a soothing sound and a smooth sensation feeling in one's hands.
-They come in many cute shapes and sizes too.
+They come in a variety of shapes and sizes.

 Some stress relievers are made from closed-cell polyurethane foam rubber.
 These are made by injecting the liquid components of the foam into a mold.
 The resulting chemical reaction creates carbon dioxide bubbles as a byproduct, which in turn creates the foam.

+There are also mochi squishies, which are small, slightly sticky, usually shaped like cute animals or fruits/vegetables, and are made of silicone.
+They get their name from mochi, a Japanese dessert.

 Stress balls, especially those used in physical therapy, can also contain gel of different densities inside a rubber or cloth skin.
 Another type uses a thin rubber membrane surrounding a fine powder.
 The latter type can be made at home by filling a balloon with baking soda.
 Some balls similar to a footbag are marketed and used as stress balls.